leaninnovationlabs/cmd-runner/README.md

 # Project Title
 Command runner lets you run a sequence of commands in a container or host machine.
-It is useful for running a sequence of commands in a CI/CD pipeline or doing setup locally.
+Useful to run a sequence of commands in a CI/CD pipeline or doing setup locally.

-Replace steps.yaml with your own configuration file and provide the necessary flags as needed.

 ## Sample Files
 Below are some sample YAML configuration files that you can use to get started: